 From Deak Ferenc you walk down Fashion Street towards Vorosmarty Square.
 The pedestrian street echoes with Christmas music, and a large Christmas tree in the middle of the street is a popular place for selfies.

 The Christmas Market at Vorosmarty Square is the second largest in Budapest and has a stage in the far corner for musical performances.
+It’s also opened on November 18th.
 A large food court commands the left side of the square.
 For reasons I’ll get into later, I recommend avoiding the large food stall and opt for some of the smaller food stalls behind it.
 Their langos is to die for!!

 You have ample choice here of finding beautiful handicraft and artware made in Hungary.
 I especially loved the leather books, the hand-made Art Nouveau jewellery and beautiful ceramics.